craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 At the beginning of the Lycanthrope's turn, if they are *Transformed with Bloodlust*, they may make a Wisdom Saving Throw (the DC of which is set by your DM) to dissuade their *Bloodlust* and regain control of themselves.
 If they fail, they must make an Attack against a creature of the DM's choice during this turn.
 If they succeed, their *Bloodlust* subsides, and the Lycanthrope regains control of themselves.

 When the Lycanthrope reduces a creature to 0 or fewer hit points while they are *Transformed*, if they have dissuaded their *Bloodlust*, they gain a Houndish Progression.
 Otherwise, they gain a Mongrel Progression.
-Then, if they have
+Then, if they have 10 or more Houndish Progression, the disease progresses to Stage 2-A, or if they have 10 or more Mongrel Progression, the disease progresses to Stage 2-B.